About the Graduate Program

 Graduate students are selected on the basis of their stated professional goals, related work experience, and educational background.
 Because technical communication is a hybrid field, undergraduate degrees in a variety of disciplines are acceptable, provided the degree is obtained from an accredited institution.
 Successful MSTCM graduates have come from such disciplines as engineering, English, psychology, business, journalism, library science, and—of course—technical communication.

 - Bachelor’s degree from an accredited institution in any discipline

 - Experience as a working professional in technical communication or a related discipline

-To access the application for graduate admission and the complete list of application requirements, deadlines, and details, visit the Graduate Admissions page.
+To access the application for graduate admission and the complete list of application requirements, deadlines, and details, visit the School of Engineering’s Graduate Admissions page.